 Allowing Speakers to Override Their Profile Details

-If you turn on the "Allow this speaker to override their profile details" toggle, these are the details that they can edit while they are in the virtual event hub:
+If you turn OFF the "Allow this speaker to override their profile details" toggle, speakers won't be able to edit the following fields:

 Managing Attendee Access

+The Manage Attendee Access menu lets you give speakers tickets to your event.
 Your speakers are not automatically attendees to all sessions.
-They can only attend sessions where they are involved in.
-If you want to give them full access to sessions, then you'll need to give them a ticket.
+They can only attend sessions where they are speakers.
+If you want to give them full access to sessions, you must give them a ticket.
 The easiest way to do that for your speakers is to give them a ticket while you're editing your speaker's bio.

 Select which ticket type you want to give to your speaker